mitre/cascade-server/README.md

 * Login to the CASCADE web server.
 * Click your name in the top-right corner of the page.
 Select 'Manage External Databases.'
 * Click Connect to Database and fill out the ensuing form.
-*NOTE: Accounts for these database may be user specific, so those credentials are configured at a later step, in your CASCADE user's profile.*
+*NOTE: Access to these database may require different credentials for each user specific; these credentials are configured at a later step, in your CASCADE user's profile.*
 * Click Connect

 ### Configure an account to use a database